 - Posted Thursday January 9, 2020

-So why should you choose a career in GP practice management?
 It’s an exciting position where no day is ever the same, with plenty of responsibilities and rewards, and it’s a chance to work in a profession where you can truly make a difference to others’ lives.

-In this article, First Practice Management have broken down exactly what a practice manager does and what skills you need to embark on a career in primary care management.
-We’ll also tackle other questions you might have around practice manager salaries, how to find practice manager jobs near you, and what qualifications you do might need to be a PM.
+In this article, First Practice Management have broken down exactly what a GP practice manager does and what skills you need to embark on a career in primary care management.
+We’ll also tackle other questions you might have around practice manager salaries, how to find GP practice manager jobs near you, and what qualifications you might need to be a PM.

 What Does a Practice Manager Do?